academe/omnipay-helcim/README.md

 just accept a number and return a number when paid.
 So "9.99" could be anything.
 Except that is not how things should work.

+When connecting to the Helcim forms or API, two identication parts are needed:

+* Merchand ID
+* Token

+The mercahent ID is a numeric value and unque to your account.
+The token varies depending on how it is used.

+The API has a single token defined for it.
+You would never allow end users to see that token, as it gives full access to the API.
+It is just used for back-end operations.

+When running in Hosted Page mode, each form has its own token.
+Those tokens *are* visible to end users when those users are redirected to the form(s).

+What appears on the bank statements when payments are made?
+No idea yet.